A Topological Approach to Unitary Spectral Flow via Continuous Enumeration of Eigenvalues: Summable Multisets

-Evidently, $O_{x_0}$ is a trivial example of a countable multiset in $(X,x_0)$.
-Throughout this paper, we will only consider multisets of this kind, and freely make use of the following convention without any further comment.
-Given a finite or infinite sequence $(s_1,s_2,\ldots)$ in $X$, we assume that the multiset $\{s_1,s_2,\ldots\}^*$ contains the basepoint $x_0$ infinitely many times, so that it can always be viewed as a countable multiset in $(X,x_0)$.
+We will only consider countable multisubsets of $(X,x_0)$ from here on, and so the following convention makes sense.
+Whenever we are given a multisubset $\{s_1,s_2,\dots\}^*$ of $X,$ where the sequence $(s_1,s_2, \dots)$ may be finite or infinite, we shall \textit{always} assume that $\{s_1,s_2,\dots\}^*$ contains the basepoint $x_0$ infinitely many times.
+With this convention in mind, we introduce the following terminology;